Quickstart: Deploy SQL Server big data cluster on Azure Kubernetes Service (AKS)

 az account listfrom another command line.

-The default Standard_L4s machine size may not be available in every Azure region.
-If you do select a different machine size, make sure that the total number of disks that can be attached across the nodes in the cluster is greater than or equal to 21.
+The default Standard_L8s machine size may not be available in every Azure region.
+If you do select a different machine size, make sure that the total number of disks that can be attached across the nodes in the cluster is greater than or equal to 24.
 Each persistent volume claim in the cluster requires an attached disk.
-Currently, big data cluster requires 21 persistent volume claims.
-For example, the Standard_L4s machine size supports 16 attached disks, so three nodes means that 48 disks can be attached.
+Currently, big data cluster requires 24 persistent volume claims.
+For example, the Standard_L8s machine size supports 32 attached disks, so you are able to evaluate big data clusters with a single node of this machine size.

 saaccount is a system administrator on the SQL Server master instance that gets created during setup.
 After creating deployment, the